Bryant, Ruf lead Giants past Mets 3-2 for 3-game sweep - WHIZ News

+Just before the game, the Giants learned second baseman Donovan Solano tested positive for COVID-19.
+He will be sidelined at least 10 days and must quarantine in New York.

+“I think a day like today is a good test of the toughness of our team,” manager Gabe Kapler said.
+“I’m proud of the toughness after the way this day began.”

-Pete Alonso clocked a two-run drive off the restaurant windows beyond the left-field foul pole, but the Mets finished 2-11 in a pivotal stretch of games against the Giants and Dodgers — the top two teams in the majors.
+Pete Alonso clocked a two-run homer off the Citi Field restaurant windows beyond the left-field foul pole, but the Mets finished 2-11 in a pivotal stretch of games against the Giants and Dodgers — the top two teams in baseball.

+“I honestly think we were right there with them,” Alonso said.
+“We played every ballgame tooth-and-nail and fought extremely hard and it’s just one hit, one pitch away.”

 The untimely slide dropped New York from a half-game back in the NL East to 7 1/2 behind first-place Atlanta.